| "Kill the Tramp" is a documentary investigation into one

 only SSS agent who was sent to London with the task of "neutralization"

+of the Tramp.
 The author reveals the shocking fact that the National Intelligence

 Service was directly involved in removing all traces of the murder.